'It scarred me': Grandmother tearfully recalls run-in with former LSU football player

 The university took no further action to address the situation after that conversation.

-Scott fought back tears as she recounted the incident at the capitol Friday and said reporting it led to her being moved from her usual spot at work, which is where football players and their families enter the stadium.
+Scott fought back tears as she recounted the incident at the capitol Friday and said reporting it led to her being moved from her usual post at work, where football players and their families typically enter the stadium.

 "The next time they had two football games they moved me from the regular spot I work.
 I asked them why, and they said, 'well if they find out you're putting a charge on Derrius, the football players might have a reaction,'" Scott said.
 "I said, 'what do you mean a reaction toward me?
 I'm the victim.'"